 No, we’re not cheating the game here.
 You can pair the same font...just make sure they slightly contrast.
 In this case, Montserrat Bold pairs with Montserrat Regular.
 Since, technically speaking, they’re the same font, it’s a match made in heaven, and the bolding helps create differentiation while still offering a refined look.

-Menus are ripe for fun and visually attractive font pairings.
+Menus are ripe for fun and visually attractive font pairs.
 Shrikhand and Chivo Light is a case of bold display font meets simple serif, resulting in a clear and appealing menu.

 Yes, you can use font pairings in email!
 This is particularly relevant when sending marketing materials that are meant to garner clicks.
 Pair appealing fonts with similarly appealing visuals.
 Didonesque is an elegant serif font, in all caps and tracked out for a modern look.
 Montserrat Regular helps keep readers engaged and able to easily read all the deets.